genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/12_build-the-front-end.md

 ?
 Overwrite existing files (y/N): N
 ```

-With the workspace built, we'll now configure the scope and package name `@genesislcap/foundation-ui` package.
+With the workspace built, we'll now configure the scope and package name of the  `@genesislcap/foundation-ui` package.

 ```
 ?
 Package scope (without the @): genesislcap